-“Drug-free zones” are areas designated by statute.
-The intent of designating an area as a “drug-free zone” is two-fold: to protect individuals, usually children, and to provide greater punishment for individuals who engage in illegal conduct in these zones.
+The reason for establishing a “drug-free zone” in Texas is two-fold: to protect individuals, usually children, and to provide greater punishment for individuals who engage in illegal conduct in these zones.

 Different types of drug cases have different “enhanced” consequences if committed in a drug-free zone.
 In some cases, the minimum prison term is increased by five years, and the fine can double if the offense is committed in a protected zone.
 In other cases, the offense can be enhanced from a state jail felony to a felony in the third degree.
 This increases the minimum jail term from 180 days to two years.
 Similar enhancements cover crimes otherwise considered misdemeanors under the law.

-Because of the severity of these potential penalties, it is important for anyone who has been charged with possession in a Fort Worth drug-free zone to reach out to an attorney for help.
+Because of the severity of these potential penalties, it is important for anyone who has been arrested on a charge of possession in a Fort Worth drug-free zone to reach out to an experienced attorney for help.
+We can help.
+Call our defense firm today for a free consultation.

 For more information, please reference the Health and Safety Code Section 481.134